PSI VisSIG Wonderful Wednesday Webinar Series

 For nearly 30 years, she has supported a wide range of associations where she is widely recognised for her expertise and leadership in shaping her profession and broader industry initiatives.
 PSI was the first association Chrissie joined back in 1991 and she has supported ITIT/Training, Scientific, Treasurer and Regulatory activities.
 Chrissie has also supported a variety of SIG’s, including the HTA SIG, for the last ten years.
 She was awarded an Honorary Membership in 2019 for her services to PSI.

-Lucy Rowell, Vice Chair and Secretary
+David Wright, Vice Chair and Secretary

 Kimberley Hacquoil, Careers Director